 Emile Heskey: After bursting onto the scene at 17 at Leicester City, Emile quickly cemented his place, enjoying a fruitful spell with the club including 2 League Cups, scoring 46 goals in 197 appearances, and breaking into the England squad.
 Long term admirers Liverpool snapped him up for a club record £11 million in March 2000, and he enjoyed immediate success as the Reds won an unprecedented FA Cup, League Cup and UEFA Cup hat-trick in 2000/01.
 The most prolific season of Emile’s career, he bagged 22 goals in 56 games, forming a lethal partnership with Michael Owen, who he partnered to famously destroy Germany 1-5 away in Munich in September 2001.
 In over 4 years at Anfield he played 223 matches, scoring 60 goals, adding a second League cup in 2003!
 His England career flourished as despite not being prolific his all-round play and work ethic were crucial to the team.
 He played in two World Cups in 2002 and 2010 and Euro 2004, winning an impressive 62 caps with 7 goals.
 Later club spells with Birmingham City, Wigan Athletic, Aston Villa, Newcastle Jets and Bolton Wanderers saw him extend his career to 22 seasons, with 164 career goals in 786 appearances.

-Adam Leventhal: Our host for the evening is Sky Sports’ very own Adam Leventhal, who is a regular presenter on Sky Sports News coverage of all the big events, and a regular host of our events across the country.
+Adam Leventhal: Our host for the evening is Sky Sports’ very own Adam Leventhal, who is a regular presenter on Sky Sports News coverage of all the big events, and a regular host of our sporting lunches and dinners across the UK.
 Starting at Sky as a reporter in 2003, Adam’s professionalism and obvious love of sport saw him become a presenter in 2010, and he is now one of the most recognisable faces at the broadcasting giant.
 A Watford fan, Adam’s knowledge of football will ensure that our guests are in for a great evening’s entertainment.